真诚 勤勉 达观 自然

 4 YAN Kun.

-celestial body motion orbit and equations of non-integral order calculus
+orbit and equation of non-integral order calculus about self-similar

 "Progress in Geophysics (in Chinese with abstract in English), 2007, 22(2): 451～462.
 DOI:10.3969/j.issn.1004-2903.2007.02.018."